MartinYTSo/Collation_Folder_Search/README.md

 Imagine if you are working as an administrative assistant in an office and you are managing Word documents.
 Your boss comes up to you and asks to retrieve a Word document that was dated 5 months back mentioning about a yearly report.
 You wouldn't want to manually search through 5 months worth of documents in a folder would you?
 After all, he wants it ASAP.

 Introducing the File Path Finder (Collation Folder Searcher).
 The File Path Finder will allow you to retrieve the path(s) of the file in a matter of seconds.
-### Dependencies/Requirements
-[docx2txt](https://github.com/ankushshah89/python-docx2txt) for converting word documents to raw text in order to match with keyword inputted

 ### Features
 - A `Browse` button to select the folder
 - An entry box to put your desired keyword in